SiriDB/siridb-server/help/help_show.md

 See available options for more info on each show command:

 - `show active_handles`: Returns the active handles which can be used as an indicator for how busy a server is.
+- `show active_tasks`: Returns the active tasks for the current database.
 - `show buffer_path`: Returns the local buffer path on *this* server.
 - `show buffer_size`: Returns the buffer size in bytes on *this* server.
 - `show dbname`: Returns the database name.